Learning earthquake sources using symmetric autoencoders: Training Data

-In order to utilize SymAE for each earthquake, the seismograms were divided into multiple groups based on the idea that the receivers in each group capture identical apparent source function, which is sensitive to the direction (represented by $\gamma$) in which the waves depart the source region.
+In order to utilize SymVAE for each earthquake, the seismograms were divided into multiple groups based on the idea that the receivers in each group capture identical apparent source function, which is sensitive to the direction (represented by $\gamma$) in which the waves depart the source region.
 To aid in this analysis, we used a pixelated focal sphere, as implemented in HEALPIX, which divided the spherical surface into pixels of equal surface area with an angular resolution of $14\degree$.
-As depicted in Fig.~\ref{fig:pixels}, the pixels were numbered and arranged in order of increasing azimuthal angle while maintaining constant polar angles, with higher pixel indices corresponding to higher values of the polar angle $\phi$.
+As depicted in Fig.~\ref{fig:pixels}, the pixels were numbered and arranged in order to increase the azimuthal angle while maintaining constant polar angles, with higher pixel indices corresponding to higher values of the polar angle $\phi$.
 This distribution allowed us to easily examine the azimuthal dependence of the apparent source function by selecting pixels with constant polar angles.
-The seismograms were grouped by tracing rays from the source region to all the receivers using the PREM model, and assigning each receiver to a pixel index based on the intersecting pixel of the emanating ray from the source.
+The seismograms were grouped by tracing rays from the source region to all the receivers using the IASP91 model and assigning each receiver to a pixel index based on the intersecting pixel of the emanating ray from the source.
 For instance, Fig.~\ref{fig:pixels} displays the grouped receivers for the Bonin earthquake (with code bon1 in Tab.~\ref{tab:eq_details}).
 This grouping strategy was applied to all earthquakes in the dataset, ensuring that seismograms from different earthquakes were grouped separately.
 On average, 10 groups per earthquake were obtained, although this depended on data availability.
+Furthermore, it should be noted that during the grouping and subsequent analysis, all available components of the displacement field were processed independently.
+Following the grouping process, we discarded any groups that contained fewer than 15 seismograms for any displacement component.
+To ensure that coherent signals in each group of seismograms can be attributed exclusively to the earthquake source, it is vital that the path factors differ among the receivers within a group.
+When a group has only a few receivers positioned closely together, there is a risk that local geological features or nearby seismic sources might exert influences that are not sufficiently distinct between the receivers in that group.